 Additional research links apples to everything from a healthier immune system to a reduced risk of stroke, diabetes, high cholesterol, and cardiovascular disease.
 The phytonutrients in apples can help you regulate your blood sugar.
 The flavonoids in apples inhibit enzymes which turn complex carbohydrates into simple sugars.
-Polyphenols in apples can help to block absorption of glucose in digestion and can stimulate secretion of insulin in the pancreas.
+Polyphenols in apples can help to block absorption of glucose in digestion.
+They also can stimulate secretion of insulin in the pancreas.

-Apples are a decent source of fiber and of vitamin C and there are currently studies in place with regards to their effect on aging and even cancer fighting abilities.
-To get the most benefit from eating apples, other than as a raw, whole food – consider leaving the skin on (or nibbling on some of it while you make your pancakes).
+Apples are a decent source of fiber and of vitamin C. There are currently studies in place with regards to their effect on aging and even cancer fighting abilities.
+To get the most benefit from eating apples, other than as a raw, whole food, consider leaving the skin on (or nibbling on some of it while you make your pancakes).
 You don’t want to overcook them either.
 The boiling process of making applesauce can steal some of the nutrients.

 This recipe is a terrific way to enjoy apples!
-Using coconut oil in the skillet, and adding freshly ground cinnamon and ginger are additional healthy touches.
-You can even change out the brown sugar for a tablespoon of honey to make it extra healthy and still so delicious.
+Use coconut oil in the skillet, and add freshly ground cinnamon and ginger.
+These ingredients increase the nutrition of the pancakes.
+You can even change out the brown sugar for a tablespoon of honey.
+Or use a low-glycemic sweetener like stevia, to make it extra healthy and still so delicious.

 Gluten Free Pancakes with Cinnamon Apples